fenago/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 ```
 In this case, we define a model with 50 LSTM units in the hidden layer and an output layer
 that predicts a single numerical value.
 The model is fit using the efficient Adam version of
-stochastic gradient descent and optimized using the mean squared error, or‘mse’loss function.
+stochastic gradient descent and optimized using the mean squared error, or 'mse' loss function.
 Once the model is defined, we can fit it on the training dataset.

 ```